 The reference material for Drama and Theater can be found in the Reference Room on the 1st floor of Mullen Library (non-circulating).
 Circulating material can be found in the Mullen Library stacks.
-Print journals can be found in Rooms 1 South and 1 Center in Mullen Library Stacks Periodicals.
+Print journals can be found in Room 1 Center in Mullen Library Stacks Periodicals.
 The full text of many journals are available online.

 In general, most of the material can be found in the following call number range:

 PN 1600-1988 - Drama history in general; composition of plays

 PN 1990-3307 - Dramatic presentation; acting, stagecraft, cinema, etc.

 If you are looking for a particular playwright, the language of the texts of the writer will determine where his/her work is located.
 For example, Shakespeare falls under PR for English Literature.